alexzel/iomem/README.md

 `expiry: unsigned integer` - time interval in **seconds**, defaults to `expiry` from the config [options](#options).

-For more details please [Memcached commands](https://github.com/memcached/memcached/wiki/BinaryProtocolRevamped#commands).
+For more details please see [Memcached commands](https://github.com/memcached/memcached/wiki/BinaryProtocolRevamped#commands).

 ### GET